UnexomWid/syringe/README.md

 - **Switch to 32/64-bit**: open the 32/64-bit version of syringe
 - **Options**: set the command line for the program (for launch mode)

+Process ID (PID mode):

-Process ID combo box: choose a running process or type an id (the first group of digits is considered as being the PID; if the first non-whitespace character isn't a digit, the id is invalid).
+- choose a running process or type an id (the first group of digits is considered as being the PID; if the first non-whitespace character isn't a digit, the id is invalid)
-Use the `Refresh` button to update the list of running processes.
+- use the `Refresh` button to update the list of running processes

-## Injecting from the command-line
+## Injecting from the command line

 ```shell
 syringe.exe [--no-gui] <DLL_Path> [--launch | -l | --pid | -p] <Program_Path_Or_PID> [args...]